Collegiate Division

 • the knowledge and practices of the professional music educator as facilitated through the chapter, collegiate membership, and SCMEA activities.

-Collegiate Membership Executive Board (2022-2023)
+Collegiate Membership Executive Board (2023-2024)

-President-Elect – Katelyn Selkinghaus, Winthrop University
+President – Katelyn Selkinghaus, Winthrop University

 Advocacy Chair – Sarah Harris, Bob Jones University